droonga/droonga.org/tutorial/1.0.6/groonga/index.md

  * Make sure to use instances with >= 2GB memory equipped, at least during installation of required packages for Droonga.
    Otherwise, you possibly experience a strange build error.
  * Make sure the hostname reported by `hostname -f` or the IP address reported by `hostname -i` is accessible from each other computer in your cluster.
+ * Make sure that commands `curl` and `jq` are installed in your computers.
+   `curl` is required to download installation scripts.
+   `jq` is not required for installation, but it will help you to read response JSONs returned from Droonga.

 You need to prepare two or more nodes for effective replication.
 So this tutorial assumes that you have two computers: